Tatenda-Prince/Building-an-Image-Labels-Generator-Using-Amazon-Rekognition/README.md

 ## Use case

-Yoy work at a company that deasl with videos and films and you are tasked with detecting labels to improve searchability.
+You work at a company that deals with videos and films and you are tasked with detecting labels to improve searchability.